pdispaldro1/COVID-19-FACE-SHIELD/README.md

 The last thing is to fit the elastic bands to the side holes.

 Once finished a working stint, the transparent panel can be replaced with another one.

+12/03/2020 UPDATE:
+-ADDED PLASTIC SCREEN VALID FOR REFERENCE AND NEW SCREENSHOT UPDATED